ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

     - The names of these sublayers should not contain spaces, commas, or be called “text”.

     - All elements within the sublayers should be vector-based and not raster-based.
-If you happen to have raster-based elements in your image (or are not sure), we can tell you what to do about it in this section of this document: dealing with raster-based elements.
+If you happen to have raster-based elements in your image (or are not sure), they will need to be converted to vector objects using the method linked [here](https://inkscape.org/doc/tutorials/tracing/tutorial-tracing.html) in Inkscape.

     - Nothing should overlap on top of anything you want to be clickable.